slady/keyboard-layout-ortholinear/README.md

 ### Keycap sizes

-To see what we are dealing with, here are the original keycap sizes that are differet to 1Ux1U:
+To see what we are dealing with, here are the original keycap sizes that are different to 1Ux1U:
 ![keycap sizes](images/keycap-sizes.png)

 ### 2U